SalmonBrawl/Wordpress-Runbook/README.md

 1. The first step is to perform an update with the "sudo apt-get update" function.
 It will then prompt you for you password and make sure your server is up to date.
 It is good practice to update frequently as you proceed.

 2. You will now have to retrieve a repository from online.
-Although it is free to use, opensource tech the repository is hosted by Ondrej Sury.
+Although it is free to use, the repository is hosted by Ondrej Sury on launchpad.
 We can get this repository by using the "sudo add-apt-repository ppa:ondrej/php" the ppa:ondrej/php aspect is where this repository is being hosted and the add-apt-repository function collects it.
 Press enter when prompted

 3. We will now update again with "sudo apt-get update"